microsoft/fluentui/packages/web-components/src/datepicker/datepicker.spec.md

 - `link` - link at the bottom right of the base of the calendar (e.g. "Go to today")
 - `navicon-left` - left icon on header to navigate backwards for months, years, or range of years
 - `navicon-right` - right icon on header to navigate forwards for months, yeras, or range of years

+### CSS Variables

+None

+## Accessibility

+- [ ] Find the matching component through [WCAG's patterns](https://www.w3.org/WAI/ARIA/apg/patterns/)
+  - There is no date picker WCAG pattern
+- [ ] Are there any accessibility elements unique to this component?
+- [ ] List ARIA attributes: `role, aria-labelledby, aria-label, aria-haspopup, aria-expanded, aria-pressed`